od(1p) - phpMan

 files, of the next byte to be written.
 The format of the input offset

-is unspecified; however, it shall not contain any <blank>s, shall start
+is unspecified; however, it shall not contain any <blank> characters,

-at the first character of the output line, and shall be followed by one
+shall start at the first character of the output line, and shall be

 If no -A option is specified, the input offset base is unspecified.